Hanoi Right Now

 What's the etiquette for taking photos of locals in Hanoi?

 Ask before photographing people directly, especially older residents, market vendors, or worshippers.
-Street scenes are usually fine, but turning someone's daily routine into a photo shoot without permission is rarely appreciated.
-Some vendors may expect payment if they pose.
+Street scenes are usually fine, but turning someone's daily routine into a photo session without permission is rarely appreciated.
+Some vendors may expect payment if they agree to pose.

 Culture & etiquette